mattermost-community/mattermost-plugin-webex/README.md

 Insert the Webex Meetings URL for your organization.
 It is often in the format of `<companyname>.my.webex.com` or `<companyname>.webex.com`.

+Depending on your situation, you will want to disable the URL conversion (known unsupported on some case with Linux clients).

 ## Usage
 Easily start and join Webex meetings directly from Mattermost